Temporal Lifting as Latent-Space Regularization for Continuous-Time Flow Models in AI Systems: Preliminaries

 \subsection{Temporal Lifting}

 Let $\varphi \in C^\infty([0,\infty))$ with $\varphi' > 0$.
 Define the \emph{lifted trajectory} by

 We call this procedure \emph{temporal lifting}.
 Unlike classical time reparametrization---a neutral coordinate change---temporal lifting is chosen adaptively to smooth derivative discontinuities at singular times and restore global $C^\infty$ regularity.
+On the periodic domain $\mathbb{T}^3 = \mathbb{R}^3/\mathbb{Z}^3$, the lifting geometry is not arbitrary: natural choices align the computational trajectory with the centroid of the fundamental domain, exploiting lattice symmetries for enhanced stability.